webmandesign/wc-a11y/readme.txt

 If a specific template file is overridden with your theme (or some other plugin), then this plugin won't help and you need to fix the code in your theme.

+== Screenshots ==

+1. No accessibility issues reported by accessibility evaluation tool for WooCommerce

 == Changelog ==

 Please see the [`changelog.md` file](https://github.com/webmandesign/wc-a11y/blob/master/changelog.md) for details.